Grexal Docs

 4. Configure the manifest

-Edit grexal.json to describe your agent:
+Edit grexal.json to describe how your agent runs:

 {